vuetifyjs/nuxt-module/docs/guide/advanced/layers-and-hooks.md

 # Nuxt Layers and Module Hooks

-You can load your Vuetify configuration using [Nuxt Layers](https://nuxt.com/docs/getting-started/layers#layers) or using a custom module via `vuetify:registerModule` [Nuxt Module Hook](https://nuxt.com/docs/guide/going-further/hooks#nuxt-hooks-build-time).
+You can load your Vuetify configuration using [Nuxt Layers](https://nuxt.com/docs/getting-started/layers#layers) or a custom module via the `vuetify:registerModule` [Nuxt Module Hook](https://nuxt.com/docs/guide/going-further/hooks#nuxt-hooks-build-time).

 ## Nuxt Layers

 Follow the [installation instructions](/guide/) for `vuetify-nuxt-module` in your layer.
-Then extend that layer in your other project:
+Then, you can extend that layer in your other project:
 ::: code-group

 ```ts [nuxt.config.ts]